Employment Support for Individuals

 This benefit provides a one-time, tax-free payment of up to $1,000 for eligible families and single parents and up to $500 for eligible individuals.
 Learn More

 Looking for employment?
 Below are some local companies that are still hiring amidst the COVID-19 crisis.

 Grocery stores across the region are hiring for a variety of positions including clerks, cashiers, stockers, and warehouse workers.
 Top employers looking for new talent include Safeway, Loblaw, and Shoppers Drug Mart.

 Grocery delivery companies like Instacart and meal prep companies like Goodfood are also looking to hire additional workers to meet growing demand.

 As more people are opting to dine in, demand for food delivery services are growing.
 This growth is driving an increase in need for food delivery drivers.
 Below are some of the region's top food delivery services, along with links to their driver applications.

 With the increase of orders from grocery stores to e-commerce giants like Amazon, additional job opportunities are being created in distribution centres across the region.

-Job opportunities are available for a variety of positions, including clerks, maintenance workers, supply technicians, and inventory and stocking attendants.
+Job opportunities are also available for a variety of positions, including clerks, maintenance workers, supply technicians, and inventory and stocking attendants across various health authorities.